Point Fermin Light: In popular culture

 The Point Fermin lighthouse has featured as a filming location in several television series productions.
 From 1977 to 1978, in four television films and the television series of Man from Atlantis, the lighthouse was used to represent the fictional 'The Foundation for Oceanic Research' headquarters building for the TV series.
 In 1979, Point Fermin and the lighthouse featured in the first-season episode of the television series Hart to Hart, in "Hit Jennifer Hart".

 In 1986, the lighthouse appeared in a second-season episode of Amazing Stories, in "Magic Saturday".
 In 1988, the lighthouse was featured in the fifth-season episode of Murder, She Wrote, in 'Mr. Penroy's Vacation'.
 The lighthouse also featured in two episodes of MacGyver: "Flames End" and "D.O.A.: MacGyver".

 In 1999, the lighthouse was featured as the Griffin residence in Duwayne Dunham's 1999 made-for-television film The Thirteenth Year.

 In 2007, the lighthouse is featured in the Huell Howser "Visiting" television series, in the documentary episode 'Pt.
 Fermin Lighthouse Lens' in the interview series 'Visiting... with Huell Howser.

+The lighthouse heavily inspired the El Gordo Lighthouse, which appears in the 2013 videogame Grand Theft Auto V.